 How to Set up Passwordless Login in WordPress

-Setting up passwordless login in your WordPress website is easy, and in this guide today, I’ll share the method through which you can seamlessly integrate this feature on your WordPress website.
+Setting up passwordless login in WordPress is really easy and can be done in just a few steps.
+Here, I am going to share all the steps through which you can enable this feature on your website.

-Once you click on the “Add credentials“, it will redirect you to another page where it asks you to add your passwordless credentials.
-Click on the “Register Token” showing in the blue-colored button.
+If you click on the “Add credentials” option, it will further redirect you to another page where you will be asked to add your credentials.

-Now verify your identity by using the authentication method suitable for you.
+Now verify your identity by using the authentication method that is suitable for you.

-Once you verified your identity, it will display a success message named “Passwordless credentials added“.
-Once it is added, you can go back to your profile by clicking on the “Go to My Profile” button.
+Once you verify your identity, a success message will display with the title “Passwordless credentials added.”
+And now, you can go back to your profile by clicking on the “Go to My Profile” button.

-Now, whenever you try to login to your WordPress admin panel, it will show you another section for passwordless login where it may ask you to “Choose user“.
+Now, whenever you try to log in to your WordPress admin panel, it will show you another section for passwordless login.

 Voila!
-You successfully set up the passwordless and secured authentication on your WordPress blog.
+You successfully set up passwordless, secured authentication on your WordPress blog.

 Frequently Asked Question